Types of DAC: Basics on Digital to Analog Converter ICS

 Therefore;

 The letters D, C, B, and A are digital inputs with different values.
-A is at the LSB, whereas D is at MSB.
+A is at the LSB, whereas D is at the MSB.

 V = Output analog voltage